Frequently Asked Questions

 Do I need my own horse?

 No!
-Our coaches provide the horses we ride during lessons.
-At shows, we ride horses owned by the home team.
+Our coach provides the horses and tack we use during lessons.
+At shows, we ride horses owned or rented by the home team.
+We are not able to accommodate boarding of personal horses for team members.

 How do IHSA shows work?

-We will leave campus early and drive to one of our opposing schools (UMC, NDSU, or UWRF).
+We will leave campus early and drive to one of our opposing schools (NDSU or UWRF).
 While we are watching the horses warm up, our coach and team captain will attend the coach’s meeting and horse draw.
-From there, classes will run from more advanced classes to more beginner classes.
-Once the show finishes and we have collected our ribbons, we either head to a hotel or back to campus and do it all again the next day.
+From there, classes will run in a somewhat random order.
+Once the show finishes and we have collected our ribbons, we either head to a hotel (for NDSU) or back to campus (for UWRF) and do it all again the next day.

 What level will I ride / show at?